-I have addressed the problems of using binary decisions – either being completely in or out of the market.
+I have addressed the problems of making binary allocation decisions based on a single type of indicator – either being completely in or out of the market.
 In the real world we face continuously shifting probabilities rather than clear black and white states.
-The focus should be on creating a gradual adjustment between risk-on strategies, that create exceptional return in bull markets under low volatility and risk-off assets, like cash or bonds.
+The focus should be on creating a model for a systematic, gradual adjustment between risk-on strategies, that create exceptional return in bull markets under low volatility and risk-off assets, like cash or bonds.
 When the time is right, we can allocate to strategies on the other side of the spectrum, that thrive under volatile conditions, which are often accompanied by falling equity prices or choppy market moves.

 Developing a simple yet balanced combination of indicators

 Using several indicators (or different levels of signal strength in individual indicators) from fundamental and technical strategies could make allocation decisions fluid by assigning a score to the technical and fundamental market conditions to calculate exposures and adjust them continuously.
 This is a great solution when running a large pool of capital with a high powered algorithmic solution.

 As an individual investor, I am also going down this path, but try to balance granularity with simplicity in execution.
 I want to avoid the high cost and practical complications of all too many adjustments.